 Marketing Has Only One Objective: Generate Leads

-If you’re investing money in marketing and getting trade show booths, collateral, websites or email campaigns, you’re experiencing what we call “random acts of marketing” — a series of activities that produce stuff but don’t deliver the results required to drive revenue growth in your company.
+If you’re investing money in marketing and getting trade show booths, collateral, websites or email campaigns, you’re experiencing what we call “hit-or-miss marketing” — a series of activities that produce stuff but don’t deliver the results required to drive revenue growth in your company.

-The antidote to random acts of marketing is not marketing activity, a new agency, more internal people or new software.
+The antidote to hit-or-miss marketing is not marketing activity, a new agency, more internal people or new software.
 What you need is a well-thought-out strategy that looks at revenue across marketing, sales and customer service.

 A defined methodology around revenue, marketing and sales strategy includes a series of exercises to ensure your strategy is comprehensive, orchestrates tactics, includes metrics and uses technology to drive results.

 Here is the mistake-proof strategy to guide your creation of a plan that actually produces results.

 Nothing interesting here.
 Almost everyone I know realizes you need personas to tailor your marketing, but do you know how detailed these need to be?